isabella232/office-developer-exchange-docs.pt-BR/docs/web-service-reference/endtime-remindermessagedatatype.md

 ## <a name="text-value"></a>Valor de texto

-O valor de texto do elemento **EndTime** representa o final do intervalo de tempo para consultar lembretes.
+O valor de texto do **elemento EndTime** representa o fim do intervalo de tempo para consultar lembretes.

 ## <a name="remarks"></a>Comentários